Usbac/wolff/docs/maintenance.md

 `addAllowedIP(string $ip)`

-Adds an IP address to the white list:
+Adds an IP address to the white list.

 ```php
 Maintenance::addAllowedIP('127.0.0.1');